matteo-carrara-unifi/iniparser/README.md

 # Usage
-This is a small concept of what should be possible to do with this library when the project will be completed:
+This is a small concept of what is possible to do with this library:
 ```c++
 #include <INIParser>